You can download the PDF version of the programme here.

 Words of welcome from:

-Bailie Annette Christie, City Convener for Culture, Sport and International Relations, city of Glasgow, and chair of the Eurocities culture forum
+• Bailie Annette Christie, Deputy Mayor for Culture, Sport and International Relations, City of Glasgow, and Chair of the Eurocities Culture Forum

 Keynote speech and introduction